Massachusetts Senate to debate its version of state budget

 The measure would let women obtain an abortion after 24 weeks of pregnancy in cases of “fatal fetal anomalies.”
 Current state law allows abortions after 24 weeks only to preserve the life or health of the mother.

-It would also lower to 16 the age at which an abortion could be obtained without the permission of a parent.
+It would also lower the age, to 16, at which an abortion could be obtained without the permission of a parent.
 Under current law, those under 18 must have at least one parent’s consent or seek judicial consent to have an abortion.

 The House approved the amendment during their budget debate.